robbintt/outlines/scansf.md

 #### Purpose

-Gain some fluency with police codes and common abbreviations or slang.
+Gain some fluency with police radio codes and common abbreviations or slang.

 #### Workflow